Prospects for quantum process tomography at high energies: Experimental implementation

 \subsection{Polarised fermion beams}

 Circular accelerators can make use of the Sokolov–Ternov effect \cite{Sokolov:1963zn}, the natural transverse self-polarization of relativistic electrons or positrons through spin-flip synchrotron radiation.
-In an ideal planar ring the beam could be polarised\footnote{For a beam of spin-half fermion beam the degree of polarisation can be identified with the parameter $q$ (and $\bar q$ for an anti-fermion) in Eq.\ \eqref{beam_pol} in the case of a longitudinal polarisation, and has a similar meaning for beams with transverse polarisation.
-If the beam is longitudinally polarised in the beam direction at $100 \cdot q$\,\%, the density operator is given as $\rho = q |+ \ketbra + | + \tfrac{1 - q}{2} {\bf 1} = \tfrac{1}{2} [ (1 + q) |+ \ketbra + | + (1-q) |- \ketbra - | ]$. } up to 92.4\% \cite{Buon:1993rtf}.
+In an ideal planar ring the beam could be polarised up to 92.4\% \cite{Buon:1993rtf}.
 For the different configuration of a linear collider, a longitudinally polarised electron beam can be produced by a laser-driven photo injector, where circularly polarized photons illuminate a photocathode \cite{doi:10.1142/S201019451660003X}.

 As the beam approaches the interaction point, the polarisation can be rotated in arbitrary directions around the Bloch sphere through the use of specialised spin rotator magnets.
 In practice, polarisations of electron beams of $70-80\%$ have been obtained for multi-GeV electron and positron beams~\cite{Buon:1993rtf,ParticleDataGroup:2024cfk}.
 At the HERA $ep$ collider 30-45\% longitudinal polarisation was obtained at the interaction points~\cite{sobloher2012polarisationherareanalysis,ParticleDataGroup:2024cfk}.
 The linear collider SLC operated 45.6\,GeV beams with typically 75\% electron-beam polarisation \cite{SLD:2000leq}.